billsoff/WebSocket.Study/README.md

   - [x] Is there event with close prompt window?
 NG
   - [ ] Read address from configuration file
   - [ ] Receive complete message (multiple reading)
+  - [ ] If client close the socket, what happen?

 ## Printing Command Schema